Asynchronous Decentralized SGD with Quantized and Local Updates: The Convergence of SwarmSGD

-\paragraph{Discussion.} First, we note that this notion of convergence is standard in the non-convex case( e.g.~\cite{lian2015asynchronous, lian2017can, lian2017asynchronous}), and that each of the upper bound terms has an intuitive interpretation: the first represents the reduction in loss relative to the initialization, and gets \emph{divided} by the number of local steps $H$, since progress is made in this term in every local step; the second represents the influence of the variance of each individual local step multiplied by a term which bounds the impact of the graph topology on the convergence.
-In particular, this term negatively impacts convergence for large values of $H$, $L$, and $M$, but gets dampened if the graph is well-connected (i.e. large $\lambda_2$).
-For example, in the case of the complete graph, we have $\lambda_2=n$.
+\paragraph{Discussion.} First, this notion of convergence is standard in the non-convex case~\citep{lian2015asynchronous, lian2017can, lian2017asynchronous}, and each of the upper bound terms has an intuitive interpretation: \emph{the first} represents the reduction in loss relative to the initialization, and gets divided by the number of local steps $H$, since progress is made in this term in every local step; \emph{the second} represents the noise due to stochasticity, and is naturally linear in $H$, as $H$ steps are taken in expectation between two interactions.
+(Recall that in our model $T$ is the number of interactions, and $TH$ is the expected number of gradient steps.)
+The \emph{fourth} term encodes overheads caused by local steps, quantization, and graph structure; however, it is usually seen as \emph{negligible} (cf.~\citep{lu2020moniqua}), due to division by $T$.

+The third term is the critical one, as it implies a dependence on the second-moment bound.
+Intuitively, this term appears because our algorithm combines both non-blocking communication, \emph{and} quantization: first, unlike prior work, we do not assume an explicit delay upper bound $\tau$ on communication; in conjunction with quantization, the unbounded delay this implies that our estimate on the model average $\mu_t$ may become dependent on $M$ for large delays, which causes this dependency.
+While this limitation appears inherent, we are able to remove it if we eliminate quantization: in this case, we get a negligible dependency on $M$.
+We formalize this in Corollary~\ref{cor:noquant}.

-Second, let us consider the algorithm's communication complexity, which we measure in terms of the total number of communication steps.
-We notice an interesting trade-off between the linear reduction in $H$ in the first term of the bound, showing that the algorithm takes advantage of the local gradient steps, and the quadratic increase in the second variance term also due to $H$, in the second term.
-Hence, the end-to-end speedup of our algorithm versus the variant with $H = 1$ will depend on the relationship between these two terms, which depends on the parameter values.
+Second, if we focus on the total number of steps to reach some error bound, we notice an interesting trade-off between the linear reduction in $H$ in the first term, due to local steps, and the linear increase in $H$ in the other terms.
+Notice that, for dense and low-diameter graphs, such as the regular expanders popular in cluster networks, our convergence bound has no dependence in the graph parameters, and communication is linear in $d$.
+However, one limitation is that we could have a $\log n$ dependency in the communication for highly-irregular and poorly-connected graphs.

-Third, importantly, the time $T$ in this bound counts the \emph{total} number of interactions.
-However, in practice $\Theta(n)$ pairwise interactions will occur in parallel, as they are independent.
-Therefore, we can replace $T$ by $nT$ in the above formula, to estimate the speedup in terms of wall-clock time, obtaining a speedup of $\Theta(\sqrt n)$.
-At the same time, notice that this speedup is dampened in the second term by the non-trivial additional variance due to noisy local gradient steps, a fact which we will revisit in the experimental section.
+Finally, note that time $T$ here counts \emph{total interactions}.
+However, $\Theta(n)$ pairwise interactions occur independently in parallel, and so we can slightly abuse notation and replace $T$ by $nT$ in the above formula, to obtain optimal $\Theta(\sqrt n)$ speedup in terms of wall-clock time.
+Yet, this speedup is dampened by the variance due to noisy local gradient steps, a fact which we will revisit in the experimental section.